bcgov/reggie-web/README.md

 ## About

-This is the invitation app for [Pathfinder RocketChat](https://github.com/BCDevOps/platform-services/tree/master/apps/rocketchat)
+This is the invitation app for [Pathfinder Rocket.Chat](https://github.com/BCDevOps/platform-services/tree/master/apps/rocketchat)
-It support invitation of new users to the RocketChat App.
+It support invitation of new users to the Pathfinder Rocket.Chat App.
 Instruction on how to use the app is [here](https://github.com/bcgov/reggie-web/blob/master/README-user-instructions.md).

 ## Usage